-- Building materials should be durable, require low maintenance, and be of comparable or better quality and image to what is used in the surrounding neighborhood.
-Frequent changes in building materials should be avoided. - Materials such as brick, stone, copper, etc. should be left in their natural colors.
-Such materials should not appear thin and artificial. - Veneer should turn corners and avoid exposed edge. - Materials should enhance different parts of a building's façade and be consistent with the desired architectural style. - a.
-Where appropriate to the architectural style, materials and textures should vary between the base and body of a building to break up large wall planes and add visual base to the building. - b.
-Heavier materials and darker colors should be used lower on the building elevation to form the building base.

-- Proposed durable exterior finish materials would include cement plaster, cement siding, board and batten, brick veneer and standing seam metal roofs.
-All of these materials are encouraged by the Design Guidelines. - The proposed brick veneer color is not specifically noted but is illustrated as a dark grey, which is a natural color. - Brick veneer is proposed for recessed entryways and so would not turn corners. - The project effectively uses different materials to enhance different parts of the building. - Materials at the base and body of the building are different. - Heavier materials are on the building base.
+Materials Building materials should be durable, require low maintenance, and be of comparable or better quality and image to what is used in the surrounding neighborhood.
+Frequent changes in building materials should be avoided.
+Materials such as brick, stone, copper, etc. should be left in their natural colors.
+Such materials should not appear thin and artificial.
+Veneer should turn corners and avoid exposed edge.
+Materials should enhance different parts of a building's façade and be consistent with the desired architectural style. a.
+Where appropriate to the architectural style, materials and textures should vary between the base and body of a building to break up large wall planes and add visual base to the building. b.
+Heavier materials and darker colors should be used lower on the building elevation to form the building base. would include cement plaster, cement siding, board and batten, brick veneer and standing seam metal roofs.
+All of these materials are encouraged by the Design Guidelines.
+The proposed brick veneer color is not specifically noted but is illustrated as a dark grey, which is a natural color.
+Brick veneer is proposed for recessed entryways and so would not turn corners.
+The project effectively uses different materials to enhance different parts of the building.
+No fewer than two colors should be used on any given façade, and three or more colors are preferred.
+This includes any "natural" colors such as unpainted brick or stone.
+The three preferred colors should constitute the primary base color, secondary color and minor trim color.
+All building facades include three or more colors.
+Lighting Lighting sources shall be hidden unless the sources are an integral part of the design.
+Lighting fixtures should not project above the Project lighting is hidden. fascia or roofline of the building.
+Partial or full cutoff lighting is required.
+Exterior lighting shall be located and designed to avoid shining directly onto nearby residential properties, and shall minimize off-site glare.
+The latest technical and operational energy conservation concepts should be considered in lighting designs.
+Full cutoff night sky compliant lighting has been specified.
+Parking lot lighting fixtures shall be no taller than 16 feet in height and shall cast light downward without allowing glare or light to encroach upon neighboring properties.
+The proposed lighting fixtures are 16 feet in height.